>> Arts, Music & Entertainment winners

-Would you believe that when Jay's Seafood Restaurant opened over 40 years ago on Feb.
-26, 1976, it was a gamble?!
+Jay's Seafood Restaurant opened 43 years ago this week on Feb.
+26, 1976, and is considered a true Dayton classic.

 It’s located in a former grist mill in the Oregon District , which features a majestic 32-foot mahogany bar commissioned by James Ritty, the Daytonian who invented the first cash register.
 Some have even called it the oldest bar in Dayton.